jwbrew/yax/README.md

 Yax will introspect your Ecto schemas, preload your assocations, scope everything, and give you back just what you asked for.
 And just what your user is allowed.

 Suddenly, your GraphQL Query definitions have turned back into good old Phoenix routes.
+We can compose them, add them to pipelines.
+They become part of the Phoenix ecosystem, not an entity on their own.
+Yet we still retain the consistent schema and reliable response types that GQL offers.

 It doesn't end there. (well, it does right now, but this is definitely something that needs to exist:)